yfrancis/plcrashreporter-bugsense/README.md

 # BugSense for iOS

-*Latest*: Provides accurate program counter offset for each line in the stacktrace.
-General improvements.
+*Latest updates*: Works for iOS 4.0+.
+Provides accurate program counter offset for each line in the stacktrace.
 Bug fixes for possible misreportings.
+Improvements across the board.

 *Issues*: https://github.com/bugsense/plcrashreporter-bugsense/issues